ane/ebi/doc/presentation.rst

 many, it gets useful to wrap them underneath a single unit.

-Suppose you have an API endpoint of a book catalogue, and you want to implement functionality that that modifies a particular author and at the same time transfers these modifications to the publications.
+Suppose you have an API endpoint of a book catalogue, and you want to implement functionality that modifies a particular author and at the same time transfers these modifications to the publications.
 You receive the new author name as input, and then you must update the author itself and their book catalogue in one go.